Identification

 Legend for Decans

-Parts of the decan list that are missing owing to loss or damage
+Parts of the decan list that are missing or unreadable from loss or damage